 "Daniel resolved that he would not defile himself..." taking a deliberate stand against external sources of contamination (Dan 1:8).
 Godly values must rule all aspects of our lives.
 Another major source is idolatry which is cherishing something more than Christ (Ex 20:3; Mk 12:30). .

 Regularly ‘spring-clean’ your life to replace the pollution with purity

-will surely live; he will not die” (Ezek 18:21).
+is just and right, he will surely live; he will not die” (Ezek 18:21).
 Note the personal responsibility, to actively “Put to death, whatever belongs to your earthly nature, sexual immorality, impurity…Cleanse and purify your hearts” (Col 3:5-10; Jas 4:8).
 Thank God for the blood of Christ for, “If we confess our sin, He is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 Jn 1:9).
 It is only the blood of Jesus Christ that is powerful enough to cleanse our hearts and make us fit to commune with God (1 Jn 1:7).
 We are not to continue in sin but walk in newness of life in Christ, not returning to that which once held us (Rom 6:1,4; Gal 5:1; 2 Pet 2:22).
 Thus as we walk in the Spirit, defilement will not define us (1 Cor 6:9,10; Gal 5:16,19-21; 1 Jn 3:6-10).

 In the OT a defiled person could not enter the sanctuary of the Lord, and for us today partaking of communion is not advisable while there is unconfessed sin or issues we have not resolved (Num 19:13,20; Mt 5:23,24; 1 Cor 11:27,29).